-His involvement with the restoration of the iconic red-flowering Rata led us to the close association with Project Crimson. inspiring our younger vines Pinot Noir called simply.
-Crimson.
+His involvement with the restoration of the iconic red-flowering Rata led us to the close association with Project Crimson, inspiring our younger vines Pinot Noir to be called Crimson.

 Ata Rangi has been the recipient of a number of awards related to conservation, perhaps most significantly when Clive was appointed an Officer of the New Zealand Order of Merit in the 2012 Queen’s Birthday Honours for his contribution to conservation and viticulture in New Zealand.